 What Isopods Do in a Bioactive Tank

-Isopods are an important part of the clean-up crew in bioactive tanks.
-These small crustaceans feed on organic waste and help maintain a balanced ecosystem within the enclosure.
+Isopods are one of the most important clean-up crew organisms used in bioactive tanks.
+These small crustaceans feed on organic waste and help maintain a balanced, self-sustaining ecosystem within the enclosure.

-Because of their natural feeding habits, isopods are commonly used in reptile, amphibian, and invertebrate bioactive setups.
+Because of their natural behaviour, they are widely used in reptile, amphibian, and invertebrate setups—especially by keepers looking to buy isopods in the UK for long-term bioactive systems.

 Breaking Down Organic Waste

-Isopods feed on many types of organic material found inside bioactive tanks.
-This includes leftover food, decaying plant matter, shed skin, and other organic debris.
+Isopods consume a wide range of organic materials found inside bioactive tanks, including leftover food, decaying plant matter, shed skin, and dead insects.

 Supporting Nutrient Recycling

-As isopods consume organic waste, they produce nutrient-rich waste that becomes part of the substrate.
-This process helps recycle nutrients within the enclosure.
+As isopods process organic waste, they produce nutrient-rich waste that becomes part of the substrate.
+This creates a natural nutrient cycle similar to what happens in forest ecosystems.

 Working Alongside Springtails

-Isopods often live alongside springtails in bioactive tanks.
-While isopods consume larger pieces of organic material, springtails feed on mold and fungi.
+Isopods are often kept alongside springtails in bioactive tanks.
+While isopods consume larger organic debris, springtails specialise in feeding on mould and fungi.

 Providing Natural Behaviour for Animals

-Some animals may occasionally eat isopods within the enclosure.
-This creates a natural food chain within the terrarium ecosystem.
+In some enclosures, animals may occasionally consume isopods.
+This creates a natural food chain within the tank.

 Final Thoughts

-When combined with proper substrate, plants, and microorganisms, isopods help create stable and self-sustaining terrarium systems.
+When combined with proper substrate, plants, and microorganisms, they help create stable, self-sustaining terrarium environments that require far less maintenance.

 Learn More About Bioactive Setups